-It’s Spring again, and time therefore for another budget raid on QROPS.
+It’s Spring again, and time, therefore, for another budget raid on QROPS.
 How to balance the books?
-It looks like pensions, and in particular, QROPS were the ‘fall guys’.
+It looks like pensions, and in particular, QROPS, were the ‘fall guys’.
 Some of us may remember the radical reforms to pensions in the mid-80s.
-Back then, the demographic time-bomb that was predicted to start exploding in the early noughties seemed a long way off.
-The UK is now in the middle of a crisis as a result of the government not having enough money to pay for pensions, people not saving sufficiently for their retirement, and life expectancy increasing year on year.
+Back then, the demographic time bomb that was predicted to start exploding in the early noughties seemed a long way off.
+The UK is now in the middle of a crisis due to the government not having enough money to pay for pensions, people not saving sufficiently for their retirement, and life expectancy increasing year on year.

 The basic premise behind reducing state responsibility to provide pensions was to move liability from the government to the individual.
 Incentives were given to contract out of SERPS (State Earnings Related Pension Scheme) in the form of reduced National Insurance contributions.
 Personal pensions were also introduced.

 It could be argued that this was part of a greater plan to monetise the UK economy, thus reducing reliance on unfunded pension promises and allowing people to have more control over their finances.
 As a result, government debt would reduce and become more manageable in the future; it hasn’t quite worked out that way, unfortunately.
-The UK Chancellor, Philip Hammond, announced in his 2017 Spring budget that UK debt is now £1.7 trillion which equates to around £62,000 per household.
-It came as no surprise therefore that another raid was made on pensions.
+The UK Chancellor, Philip Hammond, announced in his 2017 Spring budget that UK debt is now £1.7 trillion, equating to around £62,000 per household.
+It came as no surprise, therefore, that another raid was made on pensions.
 Whilst most of the media attention was focused on manifesto pledges regarding National Insurance Contributions, the government picked off some ‘low-hanging fruit’ in the form of an overseas pension transfer charge.

 Budget raid on QROPS – a new 25% tax on UK pension transfers

-For some reason, the pensions industry was not consulted on the changes.
+For some reason, the Government did not consult the pension industry on the changes.
 We already see the implications and consequences of the move with a new 25% tax on the pension pot of those who move/retire abroad.
-There are exceptions thankfully:
+There are exceptions, thankfully: